Anna Slotky: Acting

-She had a recurring role as Denise on Sister, Sister, and guest starred on 3rd Rock from the Sun, Doctor Doctor and Step by Step.
+She starred as Ruth Ann in the show The Torkelsons, had a recurring role as Denise on Sister, Sister, and guest starred on 3rd Rock from the Sun, Doctor Doctor and Step by Step.
 She also played Brooke, one of the McCallister children, in Home Alone (1990) and Home Alone 2: Lost in New York (1992).
 Her last acting credit was a guest appearance on the Fox series Get Real in 2000.

 Law

 She was admitted to the State Bar of California in 2009, and is currently working as a public defender for Los Angeles County.
 She is a leading candidate for Judge of Los Angeles County having made it into the runoff election in November 2022.